JudeWallace/Monte-Carlo-Simulation/README.md

 To run this application, you need <b>Java 21</b> installed on your system.

 * Download Java 21 from the official Oracle site: https://www.oracle.com/java/technologies/downloads/#java21
-* For JAR file execution: The JRE (Java Runtime Environment) is sufficient.
-* For local compilation: The JDK (Java Development Kit) is required.

 ## How to Use
 ### Option 1: Running The Precompiled JAR File